Christian Steen (footballer)

 Christian Steen (born 2 July 1977) is a former Norwegian football player.
 He played as a centre back.

 Steen started his career with Astor.
 He has played for Rosenborg BK, Bodø/Glimt, Aalesunds FK, and Tromsø IL.
 He joined Tromsø in January 2006.
 On 30 November 2007, after passing a physical test, he agreed terms with Molde FK.
 He retired after the 2011 season.

+Private

+His sisters Pia and Ingrid Steen are both former professional handball players.